 The Tully staff is extremely helpful; there have been many times where I needed something and they were there to assist me.
 That’s exactly what I and other students appreciate.
 And that’s why I send the Tully staff a thousand thank-yous.

 I must say that I do miss the option of the Tully providing to-go containers.
-If students want to take meals back to their resident halls for later, they have to provide their own tupperware.
+If students want to take meals back to their resident halls for later, they have to provide their own containers.
 I bought some from Stop & Shop, but it was still a hassle of having to go out and buy it when the Tully could easily provide it on destination.
-But I digress, once you have your pack of tupperware, you can enjoy an afternoon pre-dinner, post-lunch meal in your dorm to keep the studying flowing.
+But I digress, once you have your pack of containers, you can enjoy an afternoon pre-dinner, post-lunch meal in your dorm to keep the studying flowing.

 However one thing remains true after all is said and done – what makes the meal is the company.
 After a long day of classes, homework, meetings, stress, caffeine and adrenaline, there is nothing I look forward to more than seeing my friends at a “mega-table” at the back corner of the Tully and taking the time to catch up and laugh.
 This sense of community is what the Tully should symbolize to all that enter.
 After you finish your meal and leave, not only should your belly be full, but your spirit should be reinvigorated as well.